Skip to main content

 Skip User Reviews

-• Strong Lovecraftian atmosphere and story that blend horror and simulation effectively.
+• Strong Lovecraftian atmosphere with a mysterious and intriguing story that unfolds through exploration and player discovery.

 • story